Hey, welcome to my blog!

 The Climate Lemon is a fresh new blog about the everyday politics of climate change.

 My name is Tegan.
-I’m super passionate about climate justice and sustainability in general.
-I have been ever since I was tiny.
+I’m 24 and I care a lot about climate justice and sustainability.
 I’ve been writing about the environment in one way or another since 2011, but this blog is brand new.
-How exciting!
-My day job is digital marketing, for Sillman Thomas – an executive search firm with a sustainable development focus, and Koru Architects, which focuses on sustainable contemporary design.
-I’m also a core member of the Post Growth Institute, an international group that researches and promotes the concept of economics beyond growth.
-I manage their Post Growth Alliance.
+My day job is Communications Executive at CDP, an international nonprofit which collects data on corporate and city climate action and writes reports about it, mainly for savvy investors.
+On the side, I’m on the General Assembly of the Post Growth Institute, an international research, training and advocacy group that promotes ecological economics.
 I studied BA Environment and Media Studies at the University of Brighton.
 Like so many before me, I fell in love with this beautiful crazy city by the sea and am still here after graduating in 2015.
-I’m not planning on leaving any time soon!
+I’m not planning on leaving any time soon, even though I spend most of my life on shoddy over-priced Southern Rail trains.

 Now, about this blog…